BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/github_repo_request.md

 * GitHub Team to Join (if exists):

+## Step 4
+Once you have a private repo and could like to invite more team members to work on it, please create a `Request for BCGOV-C Private GitHub Organization Membership`!

 **Note** that the platform services team will be removing GitHub Org access for users that are not active for six months.
 Once the access has been removed, a new `Access Request` has to be made by the product owner.